 Inside, the tropical beach vibe is reminiscent of the charming beach homes dotted along the coast of Key West, Florida.
 Each room includes high ceilings and airy, tropical decor.

-Every room also offers a private balcony or patio, refrigerator, wet bar, microwave, toaster, coffee maker, free WiFi, and a flat-screen television.
+Every room also offers a private balcony or patio, refrigerator, wet bar, microwave, toaster, coffee maker, free WiFi, and flat-screen television.
 An upgraded room has access to more amenities, including a whirlpool tub and a washer and dryer.
 Room rates start around $500 per night.

 Couples looking for a romantic getaway will love that Disney’s Old Key West Resort backs up to a picturesque waterway.
 There, you can take a water taxi to Disney Springs or just enjoy a leisurely lakeside stroll.
 If you start feeling hungry, hop on over to Olivia’s Cafe and enjoy island-inspired dishes while you relax in the nautical-themed eatery.

-As far as activities go, Disney’s Old Key West Resort is home to four heated pools, a spa, two restaurants, a bar, a gift shop, an arcade, basketball courts, volleyball pits, and a fitness center.
+As far as activities go, Disney’s Old Key West Resort is home to four heated pools, a spa, two restaurants, a bar, a gift shop, an arcade, basketball courts, volleyball pits, and a fitness centre.

 5. Disney’s Riviera Resort